flutter/website/src/docs/perf/rendering/shader.md

    a good indicator on how severe the shader compilation jank is.)

 3. **SkSL warm-up doesn't help newer iPhones using Metal.**<br>
    Flutter recently migrated from OpenGL to Metal for all newer iOS devices.
-However, Skia currently only implements the SkSL warm-up for OpenGL.
+   (Please reference [Metal on iOS FAQ][] on which iOS devices are considered new enough to use Metal.)
+However, Skia currently only implemented the SkSL warm-up for OpenGL.
 So the SkSL warm-up would only speed up older iOS devices by default.
 If you find shader compilation jank to be an issue for your app on newer iPhones, please let us know by filing a [GitHub issue][].
 In the longer term, we have a plan to use test-based shader warm-up to mitigate this.
 If there's an urgent need for fixing shader compilation jank on newer iPhones, please leave feedback on [Issue 61045][], and we can help you turn on OpenGL for your app.

 [`FrameTiming`]: {{site.api}}/flutter/dart-ui/FrameTiming-class.html
 [SkSL-based warmup issue]: {{site.github}}/flutter/flutter/issues/53607#issuecomment-608587484
 [GitHub issue]: {{site.github}}/flutter/flutter/issues
 [Issue 61045]: {{site.github}}/flutter/flutter/issues/61045
+[Metal on iOS FAQ]: {{site.github}}/flutter/flutter/wiki/Metal-on-iOS-FAQ

 If you have questions on SkSL shader warm-up, please comment on [Issue 60313][] and [Issue 53607][].